London Ringways: M23

 The M23 was particularly affected by the cancellation of the Ringways.
 The original plan had been to connect it to Ringway 2 near Streatham, and when the Ringway was cancelled, it was extended to meet Ringway 1 near Stockwell.
 Once the Ringways were cancelled completely, there seemed little point in finishing the M23 as it would drop all its traffic onto suburban streets.

-However, the M23 up to Streatham remained a projected route throughout the 1970s, and appeared on some road atlases of the time.
-The Wallington M23 Action Group campaigned for the motorway to be formally cancelled, as the inability to develop land along the line of the proposed M23 had led to planning blight in the area.
+The M23 up to Streatham remained a projected route in the 1970s, and appeared on some road atlases of the time.
+The Wallington M23 Action Group campaigned for the motorway to be formally cancelled, as the inability to develop land along the line of the proposed M23 caused planning blight in the area.
 In 1978, the M23 north of Hooley was cancelled, to be replaced by an all-purpose relief road replacing the A23.
 Some residents complained, saying the motorway should still be built, and that its terminus at Hooley caused a build up of traffic there, and contributed to congestion on other roads.
 These proposals were cancelled in May 1980.

 The M23 to Streatham was briefly revived in 1985 by the GLC after the government had announced plans to spend £1.5 billion on trunk roads in London.
 In December 2006, the A23 Coulsdon Relief Road opened to traffic.
 It was one of the few road proposals approved by the anti-car Mayor of London, Ken Livingstone, and included a dedicated lane for buses and cycles.

 Radials

 Some of the radial routes that were planned to connect to the Ringway system were built much as planned, including the M1 and M4.
-Other radial roads, such as the M3, M11 and M23, were truncated on the outskirts of London far from their intended terminal junctions on Ringway 1.
+Other radial roads, such as the M23, were truncated on the outskirts of London far from their intended terminal junctions on Ringway 1.